jhsheets/learning_ai/1_simple/5_langchain_vllm_awq/README.md

 1. Run `docker compose build`
 2. Run `docker compose up -d`
 3. Open web page: http://localhost:8080
 4. Enter a question.
-There's an expandable section to show example queries

 # Behavior
-It takes a while for vLLM to load.
-I'm unsure if it's due to some settings I'm passing in, or if its related to the warning that vLLM gives about *awq quantization is not fully optimized yet*, or if it's normal vLLM behavior, or maybe it's just the behavior of trying to load these AWQ models.

-Once it's loaded, it's giving good responses.

-The responses using `TheBloke/Llama-2-7B-Chat-AWQ` seem to be nice and quick to generate, and appear fairly accurate.
+This seems to be giving pretty good responses, and fairly accurate/

-My responses seem to get chopped-off if they're large.
+Sometimes my responses seem to get chopped-off if they're large.
 I increased the `max_new_tokens` value to 512, which helped.
 I'm not sure how much higher it can go.
 It's probably part of the model spec.
 This does increase the amount of time it takes to generate the response, but at least the response doesn't appear truncated.